cheripai/FretAnalyzer/README.md

 3. QFileDialog for file input
 4. X values should be user entered (error checking for doubles and correct size)
 5. User should also be able to save and reload their session
-6. Qt make should copy python script to build directory
-7. Write tests for all components
+6. Write tests for all components
-8. Output plot in large resolution and resize based on available real estate
+7. Output plot in large resolution and resize based on available real estate